Interference alignment for the MIMO interference channel: Sufficient conditions

-The Chow ring of a Grassmannian has an explicit $\mathbb Z$-basis indexed by partitions, and the Chow ring of the product of Grassmannians has a basis of tuples of partitions.
-Specifically, the Chow ring of the Grasmannian $G(d, m)$ has a basis corresponding to partitions with at most $d$ parts of size at most $m-d$.
+The Chow ring of a Grassmannian has an explicit $\mathbb Z$-basis indexed by partitions.
+Specifically, the Chow ring of the Grassmannian $G(d, m)$ has a basis corresponding to partitions with at most $d$ parts of size at most $m-d$.
 Such a partition is a list of integers~$\lambda_i$ with $m-d \geq \lambda_1 \geq \cdots \geq \lambda_d \geq 0$, and we write $\lvert \lambda \rvert$ for its size, $\lambda_1 + \cdots + \lambda_d$.
 The product between two of these basis elements, known as Schubert classes, is given by an intricate combinatorial process known as the Littlewood-Richardson rule.

-We will not need the details of the Littlewood-Richardson rule, but only the following simpler facts about multiplication in the Chow ring of $G(d,m)$: \begin{theorem} The Schubert classes have the following properties in the Chow ring of the Grassmannian: \begin{enumerate} \item The product of two partitions is a non-negative sum of other partitions~\cite[p.~146, (8)]{fulton}. \item If $\lambda$ and $\mu$ are two partitions with $\lambda_1 + \mu_1 \leq d$, then the product $[\lambda][\mu]$ has a coefficient of $1$ in front the term~$[\nu]$, where $\nu_i = \lambda_i + \nu_i$. \item Suppose that $\lambda$ has $\ell$ parts and $\mu$ has $k$ parts and that $\ell + k \leq m-d$.
-Then $[\lambda][\mu]$ has a coefficient of $1$ in front of the term~$[\nu]$ where $\nu$ is formed by concatenating the parts of $\lambda$ with the parts of $\mu$, and then sorting them in decreasing order. \end{enumerate} \end{theorem}
+Thus, to determine whether a given alignment problem is feasible, we proceed in two steps.
+First, we determine the elements in the Chow ring corresponding to each of the orthogonality conditions~(\ref{e:GeneralorthogonalityIntro}).
+Second, we multiply these elements together and the resulting product is non-zero if and only if alignment is feasible.
+The first step is done by Lemma~\ref{l:containment-class} below.
+For the second step, the central difficulty is understanding the results of the Littlewood-Richardson rule for products of Schubert classes.
+In order to establish sufficient conditions in the fully symmetric case, our proof will use carefully chosen terms from each Schubert class, which will be sufficient because the products of the other terms will be non-negative: \begin{theorem} In the Chow ring of the Grassmannian, the product of two partitions is a non-negative sum of other partitions~\cite[p.~146, (8)]{fulton}. \end{theorem}

+For the chosen terms, it will be sufficient to compute their products, not with the general Littlewood-Richardson rule, but by the following simplification: